Why You Need a Flu Shot

 - Adjuvanted vaccine: First introduced in the 2016 – 2017 flu season, this vaccine contains an additive, Fluad, which produces a stronger immune response and has been found to be as much as 63% more effective than the traditional flu shot in seniors.

-Seniors should check with their primary care physician to determine which type of flu shot is recommended for them.
+Seniors should check with their primary care physician to determine which type of flu vaccine is recommended for them.

 One of the top deterrents for receiving the flu shot has been the concern about potential side effects, or even the possibility of contracting the flu virus from the vaccine.
 Because the vaccine is not a live virus, there’s no chance of catching the flu from receiving a flu shot.
 There are, however, several mild, temporary side effects that can result from the vaccine, including fatigue, headache, muscle ache, and redness, pan or swelling at the site of the injection.
 It’s important to keep in mind that the side effects in no way compare to the potential complications of coming down with the flu itself.